jaredhoberock/cudex/tests/README.md

     $ make all

+Protip: to get color-coded build output, pipe to `ccze`:

+    $ make all | ccze -A

 # Details

 Each `<name>.hpp` file in this directory is a C++ file containing a function named `test_<name>`.